 At Treasure Coast Boys Academy, boys stay physically active and challenged.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The culmination of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ time at the ranch.
 Whitewater rafting, hiking, camping, and other adventures demonstrate that life can be at the same time adventuresome and positive.

-Counseling is offered frequently during the day, in all settings, through conversations with mentors during work or activities.
+Counseling is offered frequently during the day, in all settings, through conversations and mentoring during activities and group settings.
 We put great importance on mentorship, providing the boys with positive male role models during their time with us.